onap/doc/docs/guides/onap-user/design/resource-onboarding/index.rst

    |image14|

 #.
-Click *Submit* to add the license model to the catalog.
-After filling a comment, press *Commit&Submit*.
+Click *Submit* to add the license model to the catalog.After filling a comment, press *Commit&Submit*.

    |image15|